Kang Da-hyun

-Biography and career
+Early life and education

 She was born on September 6, 1992, in South Korea.
 She attended Dankook University, she studied Imagery.

+Career

 She joined Redline Entertainment in 2017 after she graduated.
 She made her debut as an actress in 2017, she appeared in drama Hospital Ship as Kwak Ji-eun.
 After that she appeared in several television dramas such as Dokgo Rewind, Tale of Fairy and My Healing Love.
-She also appeared in a number of movies, Along with the Gods: The Two Worlds, Puzzle and Roman Holiday.
+She also appeared in a number of movies Along with the Gods: The Two Worlds, Puzzle and Roman Holiday.